kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(i\) It is operated with the prior approval of the responsible Flight Standards office, in the case of a flight within the lateral boundaries of the surface areas of Class B, Class C, Class D, or Class E airspace designated for the takeoff airport, or within 4.4 nautical miles of that airport if it is within Class G airspace; or

-\(ii\) It is operated under a flight plan filed under either §91.153 or §91.169 of this chapter describing the marks it displays, in the case of any other flight.
+\(ii\) It is operated under a flight plan filed under either [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.153   VFR flight plan: Information required.|§91.153]] or [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.169   IFR flight plan: Information required.|§91.169]] of this chapter describing the marks it displays, in the case of any other flight.

-\(b\) A small U.S.-registered aircraft built at least 30 years ago or a U.S.-registered aircraft for which an experimental certificate has been issued under §21.191(d) or 21.191(g) for operation as an exhibition aircraft or as an amateur-built aircraft and which has the same external configuration as an aircraft built at least 30 years ago may be operated without displaying marks in accordance with §§45.21 and 45.23 through 45.33 if:
+\(b\) A small U.S.-registered aircraft built at least 30 years ago or a U.S.-registered aircraft for which an experimental certificate has been issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](d) or 21.191(g) for operation as an exhibition aircraft or as an amateur-built aircraft and which has the same external configuration as an aircraft built at least 30 years ago may be operated without displaying marks in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33 if:

-\(1\) It displays in accordance with §45.21(c) marks at least 2 inches high on each side of the fuselage or vertical tail surface consisting of the Roman capital letter “N” followed by:
+\(1\) It displays in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]](c) marks at least 2 inches high on each side of the fuselage or vertical tail surface consisting of the Roman capital letter “N” followed by:

 \(i\) The U.S. registration number of the aircraft; or